Is it possible to exercise less and still maintain an athletic body? The answer is YES.

 - Workout time – 40 – 50 minutes.
 2 days (Triceps, abs, shoulder…)

-- I like bodybuilding.
-But I never wanted to compete as a bodybuilder.
+I like bodybuilding.
+But I never wanted to compete or perform as a bodybuilder.

 My goal or motivation for fitness was to build a good physique and stay healthy.

-But when I saw the calculation that I’m spending nearly 30-35 hours in the gym per month.
-I wanted a change.
-Because that’s a lot of time.
+After the calculation, I saw that I’m spending nearly 30-35 hours in the gym per month.

 Impact of working out 3 hours in a week